GervasioCalderon/code-cropper/README.md

 It uses:
  * metaprogramming libraries, such as inspect and types;
  * Json format for storing the call graph;
- * multithreading queues, to decouple calls to the original function from the call graph storing
+ * multithreading queues, to decouple calls to the original function from the call graph storing.

 ##Future work

 This is the remaining work:
- * generate an egg
+ * generate an egg;
+ * kill the annotator thread in case of exceptions;
- * make it work for classes inhereted from Object
+ * make it work for classes inhereted from Object;
- * test with heavy load
+ * test with heavy load.

+And some ideas to improve its capabilities:
+ * simplify the annotation invocations, for instance: annotate all classes and functions of a module recursively.
  * implement a mockyfier, reading from the Json file to mimic a previous execution.